I'm not very much of a gym girl. Actually, I carefully avoid gyms and I’d rather do some sort of workout at home.

 The reasons for this are various: saving on commuting time, having a shower in the comfort of my home… Plus the fact that I never find gyms to be particularly appealing interiors!

 So I started wondering: what if the reason why I don’t like going to the gym was the gym?!

-Actually, I also found that the concept of biophilic gym is a thing, and includes all the ingredients I miss in regular gyms:
+The concept of biophilic gym includes all that is missing in regular gyms:

 - Natural light